Production Planning Tasks

 2. Click Menu (button) > Tasks.

-3. Right-click an entry and select View Item Summary from the context menu.
+3. Right click an entry and select View Item Summary from the context menu.

-4. If the particular entry is an item (as opposed to a custom entry), the summary is displayed on the right.
+4. If the entry is an item (as opposed to a custom entry), the summary is displayed on the right.

 How to View the Work Order Transaction